 Here are some awesome math center activity ideas for you.

-10 Minutes: Clean Up and Reflection
+10 Minutes: Clean Up and Reflection (if time)

 The last 10 minutes of the 2nd grade math schedule is clean up and reflection.
 This is a time for students to get the room put back together, organize their math folder, and finish a quick journal entry on how their center time activity went for them.
 Another reflection activity that also serves as a formative assessment is to have students complete math exit tickets!